Pat Werner

 Dr. Christene Olschewski

-Dr. O joined Utah Pet Rehab and Acupuncture in early 2022 to assist patients with physical therapy.
-She received her acupuncture clinical training through the Curacore Medical Veterinary Acupuncture program which also trained Dr. Magali Lequient and Dr. Shawna McCall.
-Dr. O thoroughly enjoys all aspects of the care provided to your pets which has allowed her to rediscover her passion for rehabilitative medicine.
-She is excited to help your pets live more comfortably with improved function.
+Dr. O initially joined Utah Pet Rehab and Acupuncture Center in early 2022 to assist with physical therapy patients, and has now received her acupuncture clinical training through the Curacore Medical Veterinary Acupuncture program.
+She enjoys all aspects of the care provided to your pets at our center, and is excited to help your pets live more comfortably and with improved function.
+She shares her home with her husband and two rescued cats, and adores spending time with all of your dogs to fill her dog-loving needs.

 Office Hours